 Enjoying one’s surroundings is a pretty fundamental, dare I say essential part of a balanced breakfast.
 Rich people flock to coastal California for never-ending sunshine, water, and arid warm temps.
-Some aspire to move to Colorado for mountain views, outdoor fun, and fairly moderate winter weather.
-Question today is, should we consider moving to Longmont?
+Many of us Midwestern types yearn for mountain views, outdoor fun, and fairly moderate winter weather.
+The question today is: should we consider moving to Longmont Colorado?

 If it’s good enough for Mr. Money Mustache, why not us??

 We just got back from Colorado where home-base was the sweet little berg of Longmont.
 We met up with some wonderful people who had moved there themselves within recent years, looking for a better quality of life.
 I wanted my family to experience this magical little town, and to ultimately figure out if we might want to move there someday.

 The Airbnb we stayed at was located in the city’s historic east side neighborhood.
 The “Right Bank”, if you will, of Longmont.
 A very pretty and longstanding neighborhood.
 It hearkens back to many Midwestern neighborhoods, with mature trees, parks, and a mix of very old, old, and old and run-down houses.

 Some are kept up and are quite charming.
 Others need some work.
 All are about half a million dollars in value, in case you’re wondering.

 No trip to Colorado is complete without a visit or three to Rocky Mountain National Park.
 We took the kids and they enjoyed it.
 Six miles worth in our first day of hiking — not bad for 5 year-olds!
 Course, there were protestations of tired kiddo feet, but that didn’t strike until the last half mile, fortunately.
 Troopers.
 Future hikers extraordinaire.

 Considering how variable the weather was during our trip (rain, not rain, rain, not rain, etc. etc.) we were fortunate to have trekked a total of 18 miles on two separate visits without a drop of rain.